osrf/ovc/ovc_mini/firmware/README.md

 Re-source at the beginning of each shell session to collect the necessary environment variables.

+After sourcing `setup.sh`, `build` and `upload` should now be available in the shell's path.

+Calling `build` will build the yocto image in the `bsp` directory.
+Similarly, `upload` will upload the image that was just built to an availabe Ka-Ro qsxp/qsxm.

-The build script, unfortunately, does not work due to some unknown issues with sourcing karo's scripts from a shell script.
+__TODO__: The `build` script, unfortunately, does not work due to some unknown issues with sourcing yocto's setup scripts from a shell script.
 The upload script does work.

 To build an image, follow karo's guide after changing to the `bsp` directory: https://karo-electronics.github.io/docs/yocto-guide/nxp/BuildImages.html